-APEX accelerators.
+In terms of accelerators, we focus on the APEX engine included in the S32 platform.
+The S32 features two independent APEX accelerators.
 Each accelerator is fully programmable and includes a high-performance parallel processing unit (APU) for vector and scalar operations, a DMA, and internal scratchpad memories to operate on data/image tiles.
 The ARM QoS control interface instantiated on this platform allows setting regulation parameters on the main bus independently for the two APEX engines.
 The selection of benchmarks available for this unit is limited to the examples released by the manufacturer.
 We were able to fully integrate the APEX within our profiling infrastructure.
 But the benchmarks we observed insisted on the processing capabilities of the engine as opposed to generating a lot of DDR traffic.
-We focus our evaluation on the most DRAM-intensive one we found, i.e., the "Region of Interest" (ROI) benchmark.
-The ROI benchmark processes different parts of the image on APEX.
+We focus our evaluation on the most DRAM-intensive one we found, i.e., the "Region of Interest" (RoI) benchmark.
+The RoI benchmark processes different parts of the image on APEX.

 For consistency, we always activate the Jailhouse hypervisor.
 As most of our experiments involve the use of the presented profiler, the profvm bare-metal VM is generally loaded (unless specified otherwise) and pinned to core 4.
 Linux v4.19 is deployed on the other 3 CPUs.
 Some minor modifications to the kernel were performed to port Jailhouse and to enable support for the APEX.
 The kernel is compiled in full-tickless (NO_HZ_FULL) mode.
 All the benchmarks are always deployed using the SCHED_FIFO scheduler and with explicit pinning to CPUs.
 We use the profct1 to synchronously launch multiple benchmarks in parallel and to coordinate profiling and collection of execution times.
-All the min/max/avg statistics were calculated on 30 runs for each configuration, to remain statistically significant.
+All the min/max/avg statistics were calculated on 30 runs for each configuration to remain statistically significant.

-B. Profiler Transparency and Accuracy
+10.2 Profiler Transparency and Accuracy